r0tifer/CredentialExposure/README.md

 # Run the audit using the configured settings
 $results = Get-PwnedADUserPassword -Verbose

-# Filter to compromised accounts
+# Filter to detected accounts
 $results | Where-Object IsPwned
 ```